-Prerequisite: PHOT 029 with a minimum grade of C (formerly PHOT 070).
-Hours: 24-27 lecture, 72-81 lab.
+Prerequisite: PHOT 029 (formerly 070) with a minimum grade of C Hours: 24-27 lecture, 72-81 lab

 A focus on varied applications of photographic portraiture in the applied and fine art environments, with attention to lighting, concept and aesthetics.
 SLR Digital camera required.
 Field trip may be required.